Have you ever wondered why you think the way you do?

 Qualification:

-Ph.D. in military psychology or clinical psychology
+- Ph.D. in military psychology or clinical psychology with military focus.

 Salary: